Frequently Asked Questions

 Customers choose to use our energy services without becoming a member.
 Anyone is welcome to buy their energy from us as long as they consume over 150 000 kWh of electricity annually or 50 000 m³ of natural gas annually.
 We offer our customers several competitive pricing options so that they can choose the most cost effective energy solutions.
 We value our customers.
 They receive the same level of service as members and enjoy a great deal of flexibility.

 Why should I become an Ag Energy member?

-We operate on a break even philosophy for our members making our prices often better than those available from local utilities and other energy suppliers.
-Members are also entitled to patronage payments in profitable years.
-Over 28 years in the agri-business industry means that we are able to understand the business needs of our members.
+Members are entitled to patronage payments in profitable years.
+Over 30 years in the agri-business industry means that we are able to understand the business needs of our members.
 We give members access to daily energy news and monthly consumption reports so they can be sure they are making strategic energy choices.
 With Ag Energy managing their energy costs, our members can focus on running their business.